minnojs/minno-time/docs/time/API.md

 ### API

-The API is a javascript object that is used to activate the PIP.
+The API is a javascript object that is used to activate the miTime.
 The basic format for accessing the API is as follows:

 ```javascript